Moduli interpretation of Eisenstein series: Eisenstein series and Laurent expansions of elliptic functions

 The above theorem appears to relate Laurent expansions of elliptic functions only to those Eisenstein series $\Ej(\tau,\divD)$ where $\divD$ is principal.
-On the other hand, $\Ej(\tau,\divD)$ depends $\Z$-linearly on $\divD$ (in fact, so does $d\fD/\fD$, by~\eqref{equation2.16.5}), so we are led to consider linear combinations of Eisenstein series.
+On the other hand, $\Ej(\tau,\divD)$ depends linearly on $\divD$ (as does $d\fD/\fD$, by~\eqref{equation2.16.5}), so we are led to consider linear combinations of Eisenstein series.